saurvs/astro-rust/README.md

 * **Ecliptic** mean obliquity by IAU and Laskar
 * **Nutation** nutation in ecliptic longitude, obliquity, and equatorial coordinates

 ## Contributing

-The goal of this project is to build a polished, production-quality library with a well-tested, comprehensive implementation of algorithms used in fundamental astronomy, a well-designed Rust API, and an excellent documentation of code and coverage.
+The goal of this project is to build

+* a polished, production-quality library with a well-tested implementation of algorithms used in fundamental astronomy,
+* a well-designed Rust API,
+* and an excellent documentation of code and coverage.

 Anyone interested to contribute in any way possible is encouraged to do so.

 A good start would be to go through Meeus's book and browse the API documentation, read the code, and submit a pull request if anything warrants an addition or a modification.

-Even refactoring of code and small optimisations here and there is much encouraged.
+Even refactoring code and minor optimizations are accepted.

 ## References
 * [Astronomical Algorithms, by Jean Meeus (2nd edition)](http://www.willbell.com/math/mc1.htm)